If some photos / pictures / drawings are not loading, then we recommend to use VPN services!

 When a capacitor is connected into a circuit through which alternating current is flowing, the plates of the capacitor are charged negatively or positively.

-In order to show the action of a capacitor, in an a-c line, connect a capacitor in series with a lamp and plug into the a-c lighting.
+In order to show the action of a capacitor, in an AC line, connect a capacitor in series with a lamp and plug into the AC lighting.
 The lamp will glow provided its resistance does not prevent.
 Then connect another capacitor in parallel and the lamp will glow brighter.

 Connecting more capacitors and increasing the capacity we increase the glow.
 Thus, capacitors oppose the flow of current.